aiberlin/NTMI/README.md

 This repository contains the full setup for the Nontrivial Music Instrument (NTMI) by Airborne Instruments: http://airborneinstruments.eu/

-The code is all in SuperCollider, and can be nstalled as a SuperCollider quark (i.e. an extension package).
-For better access to users with little interest in coding, it can also be packaged into Standalone apps made with SuperCollider.
+The code is all in SuperCollider, and is best installed as a SuperCollider Quark, i.e. an extension package.
+(For better access to users with little interest in coding, it can also be packaged into Standalone apps made with SuperCollider).

-Instructions to run this setup with SuperCollider:
+Instructions to run this setup within SuperCollider:

 - install as Quark (which installs all other required quarks) Quarks.install("NTMI");